johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Tom: The chair, yeah.

-Alexis: So you built it to intentionally be collapsible?
+Alexis: So, you built it to intentionally be collapsible?

 Ruth: No, the base was a stroller base because it started out as a stroller with the stroller seat.
-And so it was a collapsible base that you attached the seat.
-And so the seats that Pap had to make, they were made to attach to the stroller base.
+And so, it was a collapsible base that you attached the seat.
+And so, the seats that Pap had to make, they were made to attach to the stroller base.

 And eventually the base got a little worn for us.
 And Pittsburgh Children's Hospital sent a neurologist into our local hospital every six months for muscular dystrophy.
 And because, no.